ipeis/ipeis.github.io/_pages/about.md

   <a href='https://jmhl.org/'>Prof. José Miguel Hernández-Lobato</a>.
 I obtained two MSc degrees in Telecommunications Engineering and Signal Processing from
   <a href='https://www.uc3m.es/home'>UC3M</a>,
-and my Bachelor degree in Telecommunications Engineering from
+and my BSc degree in Telecommunications Engineering from
   <a href='https://www.ugr.es/en'>Universidad de Granada (UGR)</a>.